· AI

 Each business function has different pain points where AI makes an immediate difference.

 Finance teams see ROI from AI in specific areas: reconciliation, variance analysis, and automated reporting.
 A National Bureau of Economic Research survey paints a stark picture: most companies report little or no productivity impact from AI.
-But the 5 percent succeeding focus narrowly.
+Which is nuts, when you think about it.
+But the few that succeed focus narrowly.
 One accounts payable process.
 One monthly report.
 One reconciliation workflow.

 HR departments benefit when AI handles the repetitive stuff.
-But the adoption gap is real: 72 percent of workers now use AI regularly, yet frontline employee adoption has stalled at around 51 percent.
+The adoption gap is real though: plenty of employees have access to AI but still do not reach for it on the work that would help them most.
 Not revolutionary technology.
 Just removing repetitive work that consumed people’s days.

 Operations teams benefit from AI in scheduling, documentation, and coordination.
-The value comes from handling the boring stuff that has to happen but nobody wants to do.
+The value comes from handling the boring, messy stuff that has to happen but nobody wants to do.
 Updating records.
 Following up on exceptions.
 Checking that processes ran correctly.

 The pattern across departments?
 AI works best on high-volume, repetitive tasks that require judgment but not creativity.
 Screening resumes.
 Matching invoices to purchase orders.
 Flagging unusual transactions.
 Things that take hours of human attention but follow predictable patterns.